-David is a second year PhD student.
-He is currently investigating the effects of synchronization scheduling on concurrent program security.
+David is a third year PhD student.
+He is currently investigating the effects of synchronization scheduling on multithreaded program security.
 His other interests include system-level security and program correctness.

 Adrian Tang PhD student

 Adrian is a PhD student who joined the IDS Lab in Fall 2012.
 His interests include vulnerability research, malware analysis and detection.
-He is currently researching in hardware-based techniques to detect malware attacks.
+He is currently researching in hardware-oriented techniques to detect malware attacks.